cogent3/cogent3/doc/examples/application_controller_framework.rst

 can easily use the value to specify whether the flag will be printed or not.
 If Value=True, the parameter will print itself; if Value=False, it won't.

 A FlagParameter can be initialized with three things.
-Prefix, Name (mandatory), and Value (optional).
+Prefix, name (mandatory), and Value (optional).
 The default for Value is False to indicate that the parameter is off (i.e. not printed) by default.
 The only thing that counts for a flag is whether its value evaluates to True or to False.